sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu-go.md

 ## Securing Sensu agent to server communication

 The Sensu agent uses WebSockets for communication between the agent and the server.
-By default, an agent will use the insecure `ws://` transport:
+By default, an agent uses the insecure `ws://` transport.
+Let's look at the example from `/etc/sensu/agent.yml`:

 {{< highlight shell >}}
 ---